A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: CALM in Rsync Systems

+\textbf{S3}$^{\prime\prime}$ specifies that, between two consecutive rounds, the variance of the communication delay is amply lower than the time spent for computation.
+From the above assumptions it follows that each tuple, derived by a send query at round $t$, will be available at the receiving site no later than the physical time $\theta(t+1) + del$, and that $\theta(t +1) \leq \theta(t+1) + del < \theta(t + 2)$, \ie facts are received during the successive round.
+Note that although the delay is bounded, and hence we are assured that every fact is delivered during the successive round, the actual instant in which a fact is received falls non-deterministically in the range $[\theta(t+1)$, $\theta(t+1) + del]$.
+Henceforth, we will then use $\mathcal{S}^{\emph{bsp-d}}$ to denote a \emph{rsync} system with \emph{bounded delay and non-deterministic delivery} (\emph{bsp-d}).
+Figure~\ref{fig:bsp-d} depicts how \emph{bsp-d} systems behave, which is in line with frameworks such as MapReduce online~\cite{CondieCAH10}, where key-value records are pipelined between Map and Reduce operations.

-Given a synchronous transducer network $\mathcal{N}$, if we assume a synchronous system with non-deterministic delivery $\mathcal{S}^{\emph{rsbv}}$, we have that different behaviors arise based on the kind of transducer program.
-In fact, let us consider first the case in which the program is monotonic: in this circumstance no wrong tuple can be derived by definition, even if an emitted fact is received after the round has already started.
-Therefore monotonic transducer networks behave equivalently under \textit{rsbv} and \textit{rsfd} systems.
+Given a synchronous transducer network $\mathcal{N}$, if we assume a synchronous system with non-deterministic delivery and bounded delay$\mathcal{S}^{\emph{bsp-d}}$, we have that different behaviors arise based on the kind of transducer program.
+In fact, let us consider first the case in which the program is monotonic: in this circumstance no wrong result can be derived by definition, even if an emitted fact is received after the round has already started.
+Therefore, monotonic transducer networks behave equivalently under \textit{bsp-d} and \textit{bsp} systems.
 The same thing cannot be stated for non-monotonic programs, as the next example shows.